actionml/docs.actionml.com/ur.md

 * **Similar Item Recommendations**: "people who liked this also like these"
 * **Shopping Cart Recommendations**:  more generally item-set recommendations.
 This can be applied to wishlists, watchlists, likes, any set of items that may go together.
 Some also call this "complimentary purchase" recommendations.
 * **Popular Items**: These can even be the primary form of recommendation if desired for some applications since serveral forms are supported.
 By default if a user has no recommendations popular items will backfill to achieve the number required.
-* **Hybrid Collaborative Filtering and Content-based Recommendations**: since item properties can boost or filter recommendations and can often also be treated as secondary user preference data a smooth blend of usage and content can be achieved.
+* **Hybrid Collaborative Filtering and Content-based Recommendations**: since item properties can boost or filter recommendations a smooth blend of usage and content can be achieved.

+## The Correlated Cross-Occurrence Engine

+For most of the history of recommenders the data science could only find ways to use one type in user-preference indicator.
+To be sure this was one type per application but there is so much more we know from user behavior that was going unused.
+Correlated Cross-Occurrence (CCO) was developed to discover what behavior of a give user correlated to the type of action you want to recommend.
+If you want to recommend ***buy***, ***play***, ***watch***, or ***read***, is it possible that other things known about a user correlates to this recommended action&mdash;things like a ***pageview***, a ***like***, a ***category preference***, the ***location*** logged in from, the ***device*** used, item detail ***views***, or ***anything else*** known about the user.
+Furthermore how would we test for correlation?

+Enter the Log-Likelihood Ratio (LLR)&mdash;a probabilistic test for correlation between 2 events.
+This is super important because there is no linear relationship between the **event-types**.
+The correlation is at the indiviual user and event level and this is where LLR excels.
+To illustrate this ask yourself in an E-commerce situation is a product view 1/2 of a buy?
+You might think so but if the user viewed 2 things and bought one of them the correlation is 100% for one of the views and 0% for the other.
+So some view data is useful in predicting purchases and others are useless.
+LLR is a very well respected test for this type of correlation.

 {{/template}}